-Chris' novels, which include Dogwood, June Bug, Almost Heaven, Not in the Heart, Borders of the Heart, Every Waking Moment, and his latest release, The Promise of Jesse Woods, Looking into You, Under a Cloudless Sky, and A Piece of the Moon, have won five Christy Awards, an ECPA Christian Book Award, and Christianity Today's Book Award of Merit, but it's his lyrical prose and tales of redemption that keep readers returning for more.
+Chris' novels, which include Dogwood, June Bug, Almost Heaven, Not in the Heart, Borders of the Heart, Every Waking Moment, The Promise of Jesse Woods, Looking into You, Under a Cloudless Sky, and A Piece of the Moon, have won five Christy Awards, an ECPA Christian Book Award, and two Christianity Today Book Awards of Merit, but it's his lyrical prose and tales of redemption that keep readers returning for more.

-He has also published more than 70 other books, ranging from nonfiction and film novelizations, including the Kendrick brothers' War Room and Overcomer, to novels for children and young adults.
+Chris has also published more than 70 other books, ranging from nonfiction and film novelizations, including the Kendrick brothers' War Room and Overcomer, to novels for children and young adults.
 He coauthored the Left Behind: The Kids series with Jerry B. Jenkins and Tim LaHaye, as well as the Red Rock Mysteries and The Wormling series with Jerry B. Jenkins.
 RPM is his latest series for kids and explores the exciting world of NASCAR.

 As a child, Chris Fabry wrote stories, songs, and poems.
 The creative process invigorated him.
 He may not have been a fast reader, but the words on the page had a deep effect.
 So he vowed that if he ever had the chance to write, he would take it.

-Since then he has published seven novels for adults: Dogwood, June Bug, Almost Heaven, Not in the Heart, Borders of the Heart, Every Waking Moment, and his latest release, The Promise of Jesse Woods, Looking into You, Under a Cloudless Sky, and A Piece of the Moon.
-His first six novels were nominated for Christy Awards in the Contemporary Standalone Category, winning in 2009 for Dogwood and in 2011 for Almost Heaven, which was also awarded that year's Christian Book Award for Fiction, and in 2013 for Not in the Heart.
+Since then he has published ten novels for adults: Dogwood, June Bug, Almost Heaven, Not in the Heart, Borders of the Heart, Every Waking Moment, The Promise of Jesse Woods, Looking into You, Under a Cloudless Sky, and A Piece of the Moon.
+His first six novels were nominated for Christy Awards in the Contemporary Standalone category, winning in 2009 for Dogwood and in 2011 for Almost Heaven, which was also awarded that year's Christian Book Award for Fiction, and in 2013 for Not in the Heart.
 Every Waking Moment received the 2014 Christianity Today Book Award of Merit in the Fiction category, with The Promise of Jesse Woods receiving the same award in 2017.
 The Promise of Jesse Woods was also awarded the 2017 Christy Award for General Fiction, with Looking into You receiving that year's Christy in the Short Form category.
 In 2018, Chris was inducted into the Christy Award Hall of Fame as a five-time award recipient.

-The past few years have also found Fabry embarking on a new journey in fiction-writing: the novelization of film screenplays.
+The past few years have also found Chris embarking on a new journey in fiction-writing: the novelization of film screenplays.
 The motion picture The Song released in September 2014, with the novel developed from Richard L. Ramsey's screenplay following later that year.
-Fabry also created the novelization of War Room, the widely acclaimed film produced by the Kendrick brothers (Courageous, Fireproof).
+Chris also created the novelization of War Room, the widely acclaimed film produced by the Kendrick brothers (Courageous, Fireproof).
 Both film and novel were released in August 2015.
 In July 2019 Chris' novelization of the Kendrick brothers film Overcomer was released, followed in August 2022 by Lifemark, with the movie debuting in theaters the following month.

-In addition to his fiction work, Fabry also collaborated on two best-selling football biographies with Ohio State's Jim Tressel and Drew Brees of the New Orleans Saints.
-In 2011 Fabry collaborated with renowned marriage expert Dr. Gary Chapman on A Marriage Carol, a Christmas novella offering hope for struggling marriages.
-Fabry and Chapman renewed their writing partnership in 2013 with a book on the dysfunctional family tree of Jesus, titled Extraordinary Grace.
-Altogether, Fabry has published more than 70 books for children and adults.
+In addition to his fiction work, Chris also collaborated on two bestselling football biographies with Ohio State's Jim Tressel and Drew Brees of the New Orleans Saints.
+In 2011 he collaborated with renowned marriage expert Dr. Gary Chapman on A Marriage Carol, a Christmas novella offering hope for struggling marriages.
+Chris and Dr. Chapman renewed their writing partnership in 2013 with a book on the dysfunctional family tree of Jesus, titled Extraordinary Grace.
+Altogether, Chris has published more than 80 books for children and adults.

 Chris and Andrea were married in 1982 and are the parents of nine children.
 In October of 2008, after a lengthy time of illness for their family, the Fabrys vacated their home in Colorado due to a toxic mold problem.
 They left everything behind, moving to Tucson, Arizona, in early 2009 to seek medical help.
-Their family's health has improved, but they are still seeking to recover from the ordeal.
-According to Fabry, "My family is what energizes me.
+Their family's health has improved, for which they are grateful.
+According to Chris, "My family is what energizes me.
 Most of all, I want to succeed as a husband and father."